 No Impact.
 According to the CDC Fault Activity Map of California (CDC 2015), there are no known active faults within the Project area or directly adjacent to the Project area.
-The nearest fault is the Vernalis Fault (undifferentiated Quaternary), located approximately 15 miles west of the Project area.
+The nearest fault is the Vernalis Fault (undifferentiated Quaternary), located approximately 9.5 miles west of the Project area.
 The Project would consist of minor ground disturbance and would not substantially change the existing conditions in such a way that it would result in new risks for exposing people or structures to potential, substantial adverse effects (including risk of loss, injury, or death involving rupture of a known fault; strong, seismic ground shaking; seismic-related ground failure; or landslides).
-Stanislaus County has not yet been mapped by the California Geographic Survey Seismic Hazard Program to determine landslide potential.
-However, the project area (Area 40) is situated on flat or very gently sloping topography where the potential for slope failure due to seismic activity, including liquefaction, is minimal.
+Stanislaus County has not yet been mapped by the b) Would the project result in substantial soil erosion or the loss of topsoil?

+California Geographic Survey Seismic Hazard Program to determine landslide potential.
+However, the Project area (Area 44) is situated on flat or very gently sloping topography where the potential for slope failure due to seismic activity, including liquefaction, is minimal.
 As a result of the flat topography and distance from fault zones, the project would have no impact on seismic activity.